nilsojc/multicloud5/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ MultiCloud, DevOps & AI Challenge — Day 5 —  ☁️
+## ☁️ MultiCloud, DevOps & AI Challenge — Day 5 — Implementing analytics integration and deploying E-commerce Cloudmart to Production ☁️

 This is part of the final project of the Multicloud, Devops and AI Challenge!